 4) Creating zones within their fisheries to evenly distribute fishing pressure

-The Cuban government also has several marine parks including the largest in the Caribbean, Gardens of the Queen, in which Avalon conducts its Avalon Fleet II live-aboard.
+The Cuban government also has several marine parks, including the largest in the Caribbean, Gardens of the Queen, where Avalon conducts its Avalon Fleet II live-aboard.

 But don’t be fooled.